Out and About

 Car Safety and Road Awareness

-All child restraints sold in the middle east must comply with compulsory specifications.
+All child restraints sold in South Africa must comply with compulsory specifications.

 This indicates to the consumer that the child restraints are tested on a regular basis by an independent body and comply with statutory requirements, and that surveillance and removal of non-compliant products can be done.
 These specifications cover the manufacture, performance and safety of child restraints.

 Must be used facing rearwards at all times.
 In a collision, the impact will be on the seat and not on baby.

 Must be used with three point adult seat belt.
 The baby must be securely held in the seat by the harness.

 Use this until your baby reaches 9 - 12 kg depending on the model of car seat you own and is at least 70 cm in length.
 A child should remain in the reverse position for as long as possible and at a minimum to around 9 months of age.

 Child car restraint (forward facing)